lupyuen/lupyuen.github.io/src/ttn.md

 Open a __Serial Terminal__ and connect to PineDio Stack at 2 Mbps.

+We're ready to...

+1.  __Join PineDio Stack__ to The Things Network

+    (Because we need to join the network before sending data)

-We're ready to join PineDio Stack to The Things Network!
+1.  __Send data from PineDio Stack__ to The Things Network

+    (And observe the data received by The Things Network!)

 [(Yep this is the same LoRaWAN Firmware that we ported from Apache Mynewt OS to BL602!)](https://lupyuen.github.io/articles/lorawan)